Liz Harris (politician)

+Harris faced intense criticism after inviting a witness to a joint legislative hearing who made unsubstantiated claims accusing various state officials and organizations of bribery and cartel involvement.
 On February 23, 2023, Harris invited Jacqueline Breger, a constituent, to testify before Arizona's Joint Senate/House Election Hearing to Strengthen and Increase Confidence in Arizona's 2024 Elections.
 Breger testified about counties having alleged backdoor portals in their computer systems, which weakened the integrity of the elections.
 She further elaborated on allegations of other corruption that resulted in the eventual expulsion of Harris.